(STRON shee um atey nine)

 Dosing: Renal Impairment

-No dosage adjustment provided in manufacturer’s labeling.
+There are no dosage adjustments provided in the manufacturer’s labeling.
 However, consider benefit versus risk due to extensive renal excretion.

 Dosing: Hepatic Impairment

-Administer intravenously slowly over 1-2 minutes.
+Administer intravenously slowly over 1 to 2 minutes.
 Radiopharmaceutical; use appropriate precautions for handling and disposal.

 There are no known significant interactions.